Frequently Asked Questions

 There’s truly no wrong season to visit Babanango.

-• Summer (Nov–Mar): Lush green bush, baby animals, migratory birds, and dramatic afternoon thunderstorms.
+• Summer (Nov–Mar): Lush green bush, juvenile animals, migratory birds, and dramatic afternoon thunderstorms.

 • Winter (May–Aug): Golden landscapes, crisp mornings, and excellent wildlife viewing as animals gather near rivers and dams.